VerbACxSS/aitla-2025-sempl-it-replication-package/3_model_training/README.md

 # 3_model_training
 Project used to train the SEMPL-IT models.
-It fine-tunes the `4-bit bnb` quantized version of `Qwen/Qwen2.5-7B-Instruct` using PEFT technique (i.e., `qlora`).
+It fine-tunes the `4-bit bnb` and `awq` quantized versions of `Qwen/Qwen2.5-7B-Instruct` using PEFT technique (i.e., `qlora`).

 ## Getting started
 ### Pre-requisites